 Top 10 Things To Do In Lisbon

-Reminiscent of San Francisco but with the obvious advantages of European architectural and culinary charms, Lisbon is one of the most enjoyable (and affordable) European capitals to explore.
+Reminiscent of San Francisco but boasting the unique advantages of classic European architecture and culinary charms, Lisbon is one of the most enjoyable (and affordable) European capitals to explore.
 From negotiating its steep hills en route to panoramic lookouts, to satisfying your sweet tooth or the craving for fresh seafood, here are 10 of the top things to do in Lisbon.

 Planning a trip to Lisbon?
-Get started with this sample itinerary for spending 4 days or less in Lisbon.
+Get started with this sample Lisbon itinerary for spending 4 days or less in Portugal’s capital.

 10. Eat and Drink Like There’s No Tomorrow

-The culinary scene is a key part of every vacation but the twist when it comes to a visit to Lisbon is the affordable price of drinking and dining.
+The culinary scene is a key part of every vacation, but the twist when visiting Lisbon is the affordable price of drinking and dining.
 Breakfasts in historic cafes send you back in time over a cup of whipped-cream-covered hot chocolate with a side of cake, while in true Lisbon fashion, lunches are often accompanied by breathtaking views or a healthy dose of sun, and dinners with a bottle of wine of the Douro Valley.
-Between meals, sample some port wine or the local cherry liqueur and if you really want the full tourist experience, accompany your evening meal with the melancholy tunes of the fado before hitting the streets of the Bairro Alto for a nightcap.
+Between meals, sample some port wine or the local cherry liqueur, and if you really want the full tourist experience, accompany your evening meal with the melancholy tunes of the fado before hitting the streets of the Bairro Alto for a nightcap.

-8. Use the Lifts to Negotiate Steep Hills
+8. Use Lifts to Negotiate Lisbon’s Steep Hills

 7. See What’s Fresh at the Market

-I don’t know about you but I’m a real sucker for local markets, especially the ones in European culinary hotspots such as Spain, France, Italy and… Portugal (no offense London).
-When in Lisbon, get an early start and pay a visit to Mercado da Ribeira, close to the river in the Chiado district.
-The current H-U-G-E steel structure dates back to 1930 but shopping has taken place here for much longer.
+I don’t know about you, but I’m a real sucker for local markets, especially the ones in European culinary hotspots such as Spain, France, Italy, and… Portugal (no offense, London).
+When in Lisbon, get an early start and visit Mercado da Ribeira, close to the river in the Chiado district.
+The current H-U-G-E steel structure dates back to 1930, but shopping has been here much longer.
 Inside, you’ll find two floors loaded with stalls and their animated sellers.
 The real highlight here is the seafood, ranging from the ordinary to the kind you’ll think twice before eating.

 The lovely riverside suburb of Belem is a 20-minute ride from Lisbon’s historic city center.
-A very popular urban excursion, Belem boasts a number of iconic landmarks, fine museums, manicured gardens, and one special sweet-tooth stop that we’ll cover further down this top 10 list.
+A very popular urban excursion, Belem boasts several iconic landmarks, fine museums, manicured gardens, and one special sweet-tooth stop that we’ll cover further down this top 10 list.
 Belem was the site from which Vasco da Gama set sail to India in the 15th century, a journey that pretty much fired Portugal’s magical era known as the Golden Age.
-You’ll love spending at least half a day exploring the neighborhood, inspecting from up close its monuments, and enjoying a fine meal out in the sun before heading back to town.
+You’ll love spending at least half a day exploring the neighborhood, inspecting its monuments from up close, and enjoying a fine meal out in the sun before heading back to town.

-5. Step Onto a Hollywood Set in the Palace of Sintra
+5. Feel like a Hollywood Set in the Sintra Palace

 4. Ride the Scenic #28 Tram